Improve Your Golf

 I hope this essay has been helpful.
 I applaud your desire to learn and improve and to realise your potential as a golfer.
 But please don’t lose sight of the fact that the purpose of the game is to enjoy playing it.
 Too many golfers sacrifice that enjoyment in the quest to reach a goal and turn the game into another form of work.

 In short, if practicing and learning is enjoyable and brings you happiness, keep going.
-If on the other hand it feels like an arduous process, punctuated occasionally by brief highlights of relief, then please follow the link below to book a discovery call.
+If on the other hand it feels like an arduous process, punctuated occasionally by brief highlights of relief, then please get in touch for a chat.

 It isn’t your game that needs a fresh look, it might well be your beliefs about yourself.